TuEg/TuEg/README.md

 - 💞️ I’m looking to collaborate on anything.

-- 📫 How to reach me: @tuegkam on Instagram, Alina Kopylova on Facebook, @turquoise_eggplant on Telegram.
+- 📫 How to reach me: @tuegkam on Instagram, Alina Kopylova on Facebook.